Feyerabend/cc/ch06/sec6.1.4/README.md

 *The learning loop changes:*
 You're not just learning from your code; you're learning from your *interaction with AI*.

-*Future:* Retrospectives become more meta — reflecting on the human-AI collaboration process, not just the code produced.
+*Future:* Retrospectives become more meta--reflecting on the human-AI collaboration process, not just the code produced.